European telco revenues drop as price wars heat up

 Telefonica, Europe's biggest telecom group by revenue, reported a 11.7 percent drop to 6.7 billion euros ($8.8 billion) for its European operations in the first quarter, with total revenue down 9 percent at 14.1 billion.

 Deutsche Telekom said revenue in Europe shrank 6.9 percent to 3.33 billion euros, while overall revenue fell 4.5 percent to 13.8 billion.

-Telefonica's shares closed down 0.9 percent at 11.2 euros after reporting an increase in its debt despite being on a debt-cutting drive, as well as a weaker-than-expected performance in Spain.
+Telefonica shares were down 1.4 percent by 0925 GMT, the biggest decliner in a flat European telecom sector .SXKP, dragged down by an increase in its debt despite being on a debt-cutting drive, as well as a weaker-than-expected performance in Spain.

 Telefonica aims to cut debt to less than 47 billion euros by year end but reported net debt of 51.8 billion at end-March, against 51.3 billion three months earlier.
 The company has sold all its treasury stock and 40 percent of its central American businesses to slash debt this year.

 A 701 million payout for spectrum, the devaluation of the Venezuelan bolivar and seasonally more payments due in the first quarter set back progress on debt reduction, though Moody's analyst Carlos Winzer said the company was still on track to reach its debt target of 2.35 times EBITDA by year-end.

 Deutsche Telekom shares were up 2.5 percent, top of the sector gainers after reporting slightly better-than-expected core earnings and the first net addition of customers in the United States since early 2009.